SoftCreatR/JSONPath/README.md

 ## Installation

-**PHP 7.1+**
+**PHP >= 7.1+**
 ```bash
 composer require softcreatr/jsonpath
 ```

 **PHP < 7.1**

-Support for PHP < 7.1 has been dropped.
-However, legacy branches exist for PHP 5.6 and 7.0 and can be composer-installed as follows:

-* PHP 7.0: `"softcreatr/jsonpath": "dev-php-70"`
-* PHP 5.6: `"softcreatr/jsonpath": "dev-php-56"`
+1. Add to the `require`-section of your composer.json: `"softcreatr/jsonpath": "dev-oldphp"`
+2. Execute `composer install`

-🔻 Please note, that these legacy branches (based on JSONPath 0.6.2) are protected.
+🔻 Please note, that this legacy branch (based on JSONPath 0.7.2) is protected.
 There are no intentions to make any updates here.
 Please consider upgrading to PHP 7.1 or newer.

 ## JSONPath Examples